OmniRobotHome: A Multi-Camera Home Platform for Real-Time Human-Robot Interaction

-Platforms for robot learning have scaled in task diversity and data volume.
+\paragraph{Robotic Manipulation Platforms.} Platforms for robot learning have scaled in task diversity and data volume.
 ALOHA~\cite{zhao2023Learning, fu2024Mobile} demonstrates bimanual skills via teleoperation, SayCan~\cite{ahn2022Can} grounds language in affordances, and large datasets~\cite{khazatsky2025DROID, collaboration2025Open, fang2023RH20T} aggregate trajectories across embodiments.
 Multi-robot coordination has progressed from industrial assembly~\cite{yamada1995Development} to collision-free multi-arm planning~\cite{ka2024Systematic, lai2025RoboBallet} and multi-user evaluation~\cite{ye2025M4Bench}.
-These platforms treat human state as external to the control loop; none integrates room-scale real-time human and object sensing with coordinated multi-robot actuation.
+These platforms treat human state as external to the control loop, none coupling room-scale real-time human-object sensing with multi-robot actuation.